kamidev/survey_api/README.md

 Postgres 11 or later is required.
 At least one database user must have permissions to create databases.

-On developer machines it's convenient to have a `postgres` user with password `postgres` (this is the default for new Elixir projects).
+On developer machines you might have a `postgres` user with password `postgres` (the default for new Elixir projects).
 In production, datatabase logins MUST be more secure.
-Phoenix keep production login and other sensitive information in a file named `prod.secret.exs`.
+Phoenix by default keeps production login and other sensitive information in a file named `prod.secret.exs`.
 For security reasons, this file should not be kept under version control.

 Note!
-Docker and some other deployment alternatives may prefer using environment variables instead.
+For Docker-based deployments, use environment variables instead of 'prod.secret.exs'.

 ## Development